-Ordinary Goods Assumption.
+Ordinary Goods.
 In this paper, our focus is on the sale of ordinary goods, where the demand of the agent is non-increasing in the offered per-unit price.
-This assumption excludes Giffen goods or Veblen goods and is satisfied by many common utility models, such as risk-averse utility or private-budget utility.
+This assumption excludes Giffen goods or Veblen goods and is satisfied by many common utility models, such as budgeted utility or risk-averse utility.

 Assumption 1.
-The item is an ordinary good, i.e., for any type t, the demand $d^t(p)$ is upper hemicontinuous and weakly decreasing in p in strong set order.
+The item is the ordinary good, i.e., for any type t, the demand d(t,p) is upper hemi-continuous, has convex image, and is weakly decreasing in p in strong set order.